rutvik-pipaliya/SwiftChat/README.md

 # SwiftChat

-A SwiftUI chat interface package for iOS, macOS, tvOS, and watchOS.
+A SwiftUI chat interface package for iOS.
 SwiftChat provides beautiful, customizable UI components for building chat applications with support for text messages, images, and links.

 ## Features